 On November 18, 1993, Latvia and Finland signed a Memorandum of Intent, facilitating the building's return to Latvia.
-In the summer of 1994, the Institute of Russian and Eastern European Studies vacated the building, and Finland carried out a renovation costing around 5 million Finnish marks (approximately 790,000 euros).29 On August 28, 1995, building transfer agreement а assigned Armfeltintie no. 10 to Latvia without compensation and free from servitude.30
+In the summer of 1994, the Institute of Russian and Eastern European Studies vacated the building, and Finland carried out a renovation costing around 5 million Finnish marks (approximately 790,000 euros).28 On August 28, 1995, building transfer agreement а assigned Armfeltintie no. 10 to Latvia without compensation and free from servitude.29

 Restoring the Estonian Embassy proved more complex, given that the Bulgarian Embassy had operated there since the 1970s.
-Finland initially presented Estonia with several options until finally, in 1994, Finland purchased the house from Bulgaria for 15 million Finnish marks (about 3.5 million euros) before handing it over to Estonia.31

-The return of Latvia and Estonia to their embassies in Helsinki marked a milestone in a broader process of reclaiming Baltic properties worldwide.
+Finland initially presented Estonia with several options until finally, in 1994, Finland purchased the house from Bulgaria for 15 million Finnish marks (about 3.5 million euros) before handing it over to Estonia.30 The return of Latvia and Estonia to their embassies in Helsinki marked a milestone in a broader process of reclaiming Baltic properties worldwide.

 For example, in 1991, the Bank of France transferred gold reserves held since the 1930s back to Latvia and Lithuania.
-It also compensated the Baltic States for properties obtained by the Soviet Union in the 1940s.
+It also compensated the Baltic States for properties obtained by the Soviet Union already in 1940 and were not possible to reclaim.